brycetolman54/dailydose/README.md

 -  ***WebSocket:*** The _Chat_ page and the inspirational quote on the _Feed_ page show realtime data and data being pulled from another server.

 # CSS Deliverable
+In this deliverable, I added style to my content and some rough functionality with it.
 - ***Header, Footer, and Main Content Body:*** I added styling for each part of each of my HTML pages.
 - ***Navigation Elements:*** I put the navigation elements in a box, spaced evenly and separated by lines.
 I made the links light up when they are hovered over.
 - ***Responsive to window resizing:*** I make the header and footer disappear if the screen gets too small.
 I make the inspirational quote move to the top of the feed page if the window gets too small.
 The login/sign up buttons resize for a smaller window.